omcodedthis/EnvGPT/README.md

 * Added support for rephrasing text provided by the user.

-* Add the ability to classify a piece of text.
+* Added the ability to classify a piece of text if specified.

 ## Getting Started